School

 Phonics (reading and spelling)

-At St. Peter’s Elwick Primary School we believe that all our children can become fluent readers and writers.
-This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-We start teaching phonics in Nursery and follow the Little Wandle Letters and Sounds Revised Progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+At St. Peter’s Elwick C of E Primary School we believe that all our children can become fluent readers and writers.
+This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic synthetic phonics programme.
+We start teaching Little Wandle Foundations in our Nursery and then, from Reception, we follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 Comprehension